 These fragrance key notes can be separated into a three-tiered pyramid: top, middle and bottom.

 Understanding perfume notes is crucial for anyone who wants to find their signature scent.

 Let’s understand these notes further.

-Top notes generally last for only five to fifteen minutes before smoothly transitioning to the next note.
-The main purpose of this note is to provide you with a memorable starting point for your fragrance.
+These notes are designed to make a strong, memorable impact but generally last for only five to fifteen minutes.
+Understanding the top note is crucial for capturing that all-important first impression of a fragrance and to provide you with a memorable starting point for your fragrance.